janechodance/janechodance/README.md

 This is Jane.<br />
 A former pediatric occupational therapist with the passion of making people's life better.
 I decided to pursuit the career of software engineer to bring this passion to a bigger scale and a faster pace.<br />
 Tool box :clipboard: :<br />
-Javascript, React, Ruby, Ruby on Rails, HTML, CSS, Git <br />
+Typescript, Javascript, React, Ruby, Ruby on Rails, HTML, CSS, Git <br />
 Learning  :books: :<br />
 React Redux <br />
 Current project :crystal_ball: :<br />